adarshkashyap15/Lorentz_1963_problem/README.md

 3. [Lorenz equations for cube of initial conditions](https://github.com/adarshkashyap15/Lorentz_1963_problem/blob/main/lorentz3d_function.m)

 ## Acknowledgement
-This work is done with the reference of youtube video of Steven L. Brunton.
+This work is done with the reference of YouTube video of Steven L. Brunton.
 You can find the video link below.

 [Steven Brunton video link](https://youtu.be/LRF4dGP4xeo)